Green-Software-Foundation/patterns/docs/catalog/cloud/optimise-storage-resource-utilisation.md

 If we choose oversized storage resources *occasionally* because there may be a burst of workload, then undersized them will reduce the headroom available to handle the peak.
 A better solution would be to consider an auto-scaling architecture that automatically scales the number of storage resources.

-## Pros & Cons
+## Considerations
-- **PRO**: It may reduce cloud bills, as using less storage volumes will cost less.
+- It may reduce cloud bills, as using less storage volumes will cost less.
-- **CON**: If auto-scaling architecture is absent, there is more overhead for handling spikes in load.
+- If auto-scaling architecture is absent, there is more overhead for handling spikes in load.